 Many users of your page visit on a slow cellular network connection.
 Making your page load quickly on a mobile network helps to ensure a positive experience for your mobile users.

 A fast page load on a mobile network is a baseline requirement for a site to be considered a Progressive Web App.
-See Baseline Progressive Web App Checklist.
+See the Core Progressive Web App checklist.

-There are two main metrics regarding how users perceive load time:
+Two main metrics affect how users perceive load time:

-- The page is interactive.
-If a page appears visually complete at 1s, but the user can't interact with it until 10s, then the perceived page load time is 10s.
+For example, if a page appears visually complete after 1 second, but the user can't interact with it for 10 seconds, users will likely perceive the page load time as 10 seconds.

-Lighthouse computes what time to interactive would be on a slow 4G network connection.
-If the time to interactive is more than 10s, the audit fails.
+Lighthouse computes what the TTI would be on a slow 4G network connection.
+If the time to interactive is more than 10 seconds, the audit fails.

 In the Lighthouse report UI the full PWA badge is given when you pass all of the audits in all of the PWA subcategories (Fast and reliable, Installable, and PWA optimized).

 How to improve your page's load time #